Internet Providers in Texas

 The average download speed in Texas metro areas is roughly 285 Mbps, compared to just 45 Mbps in rural communities — a gap the federal BEAD program aims to narrow with $3.3 billion in broadband infrastructure funding allocated to the state.
 Fixed wireless providers like T-Mobile Home Internet and Verizon 5G Home are filling gaps in suburban areas, while Starlink has become the go-to satellite option for rural Texans who previously had no viable high-speed alternative.

-Whether you live in a downtown Austin high-rise, a San Antonio suburb, or a ranch outside Fredericksburg, choosing the right internet provider depends on your address, household size, and usage patterns.
-Use our city and ZIP code pages below to compare the providers actually available at your location, with real pricing, speeds, and technology details verified against FCC broadband data and provider disclosures.
+Whether you live in a downtown Austin high-rise, a San Antonio suburb, or a ranch outside Fredericksburg, choosing the right internet provider depends on your area, household size, and usage patterns.
+Use our city and ZIP code pages below to compare the providers most active in your market, with real pricing, speeds, and technology details verified against FCC broadband data and provider disclosures.

 Best Internet Providers in Texas (2026)